-Most Ethical (WME) Companies" by the Ethisphere Institute, the leading business ethics think tank.
+In 2013, 2014, 2016 and 2017, Sharp was recognized as one of the "World's Most Ethical (WME) Companies" by the Ethisphere Institute, the leading business ethics think tank.
 WME companies are those that truly embrace ethical business practices and demonstrate industry leadership, forcing peers to follow suit or fall behind.

-Forbes

-America's Best Employers listing.
+Sharp was ranked No. 45 out of 500 large employers on Forbes' 2017 America's Best Employers listing.
 In 2016, Sharp ranked No. 16 and received the No. 2 spot on the newcomer's list.
 In 2018, Forbes ranked Sharp No. 25 on its first-ever list of Best Employers for Women and No. 52 on its list of Best Employers for Diversity.